CoderDojoTC/plotly/docs/lessons/01-what-is-plotly.md

 Plotly is a Python graphing library for creating interactive charts that visualize data.
 Because it is very popular, it is often part of every data science and visualization project.

+Plotly also allows you to create maps a fill in the regions of a map with colors for data.

+Plotly is heavily used in machine learning to visualize data.

 ## What is Plotly Express

 When plotly started, it was a small library.
 Over the years, it has grown to a huge library with thousands of options.
 To keep this class simple for beginners, we are going to start out with just a tiny subset of what plotly can do.
 This is called Plotly Express.